egouldo/EcoConsModPreReg/README.md

 ## Format Options

-The `EcoConsModPreReg` format can be rendered to html, pdf, or docx. `EcoConsModPreReg` documents deafult to using the Methods in Ecology and Evolution journal citation style.
-This can be overridden by adding your own .csl file to the document directory, and updating the document's yaml metadata to point to the new .csl file, see the [quarto citations authoring guide](https://quarto.org/docs/authoring/citations.html) for details.
+The `EcoConsModPreReg` format can be rendered to html, pdf, or docx.
+Standard Quarto formatting options are also available, and can be overridden in the document's yaml metadata, see the [quarto scholarly writing guide](https://quarto.org/docs/authoring/front-matter.html).

+### Author Affiliations

 Note that to output multiple author affiliations with footnotes when rendering to pdf, the yaml tag `affil-id:` must be provided for each author rather than using the default quarto `affiliations:` tag as for html and docx formats.
 This is because the pdf output uses the LaTeX `authblk` package to format author affiliations.
 For details, see [https://stackoverflow.com/a/76016913/4593464](https://stackoverflow.com/a/76016913/4593464).

-Standard Quarto options are also available, and can be overridden in the document's yaml metadata, see the [quarto scholarly writing guide](https://quarto.org/docs/authoring/front-matter.html).
+### The CRediT taxonomy

+Each listed author / contributor's intended contribution should be provided with the [CRediT taxonomy](https://credit.niso.org/).
+For details, see: [quarto yaml options for CRediT role values](https://quarto.org/docs/journals/authors.html#roles).

+### Citations

+`EcoConsModPreReg` documents default to using the Methods in Ecology and Evolution journal citation style.
+This can be overridden by adding your own .csl file to the document directory, and updating the document's yaml metadata to point to the new .csl file, see the [quarto citations authoring guide](https://quarto.org/docs/authoring/citations.html) for details.

 [^1]: Gould, E., Jones, Christopher, S., Yen, J. D. L., Fraser, Hannah, S., Wootton, H., Vivian, L., Good, M., Duncan, David, H., Rumpff, L., & Fidler, F. (2024).
 EcoConsPreReg: A Guide to Adaptive Preregistration for Model-Based Research in Ecology and Conservation (v1.0.2).
 Zenodo. https://doi.org/10.5281/zenodo.10884635